About Western Law

 Transfer

 If you are currently enrolled in first year at another Canadian law school, you may be admitted as a transfer student to the second year of the Western Law program.
-Transfer students who successfully complete the last 2 years of the program will receive a JD degree from Western University.
+Upon successfully completing the program, you will receive a JD degree from Western University.

 Advanced Standing